-The synthesis procedure can be explained as follow Rong (2011).In the first step, a simple column configuration is selected from the subspace including all the possibilities.
+The synthesis procedure can be explained as follow Rong (2011).
+In the first step, a simple column configuration is selected from the subspace including all the possibilities.
 In the second step, the original thermally coupled configurations are considered.
 These are obtained from the simple column configurations by elimination, in a combinatorial way, condensers and/or reboilers associated to non-product streams.
 Those exchangers are replaced by bidirectional thermally coupled vapor and liquid streams.
 This step is accomplished by substitution of the first column condenser.
-The third step regards the generation of the thermodynamic equivalent structures from the corresponding original thermally coupled configuration with a side stripper connecting the two remaining columns.
+The third step regards the generation of the thermodynamic equivalent structures from the corresponding original thermally coupled configuration by rearranging the column sections connected by thermal couplings.
+This step brings to a configuration with a side stripper connecting the two remaining columns.
 In the last step, the multicomponent DWCs are obtained from the thermodynamically equivalent configurations by incorporating the single column section into its thermally linked column through a dividing-wall.
 In the example considered the stripper section is implemented inside the column.
 As a result, the DWC with two reboilers is obtained.
 All the possibilities obtained from the HLL-ISC are summarized in Figure 3.